top of page

 Atmosphere 3

-The atmosphere feels very good for a collegiate wood bat ballpark and for a city that has not went 54 years with a professional ball club.
-The staff is extremely friendly, courteous, and helpful with any questions or concerns.
-The game day operations are top notch with shirt tosses, in between inning games, dancing carrots on the dugouts, and Jacko the muscular jackrabbit patrolling the stadium — he is one tough hare.
+The atmosphere feels perfect for a collegiate wood-bat ballpark and for a city that has not gone 54 years without a professional ball club.
+The game day operations are top-notch with shirt tosses, in-between inning games, dancing carrots on the dugouts, and Jacko the muscular jackrabbit patrolling the stadium — he is one tough hare.

 The merchandise has been a popular staple for the club since its inception and when you wear brown you might get a few eye rolls.
 That is not the case, as team caps featuring the stylistic K-logo, rabbit eyes, or Jacko have been popular items for fans of all ages.
-The brown dye used for the ball caps has to be specially made, since many sports franchises (college and professional) fray away from such a color.
-There is a small space near the entrance of the stadium to sell merchandise, but it is somewhat hidden (and not well marked) and perhaps a couple of tables of the flashy team colors could grab a little more attention.
+There is a small space near the entrance of the stadium to sell merchandise, but it is somewhat hidden (and not well-marked).

-The ballpark’s lawn seats pay homage to outfield lawn seats in Indianapolis; this could be a great way to entice non baseball fans to enjoy a game by sitting on a blanket under clear blue skies.
-Unlike many other stadiums, the entire outfield seating section features grass seating that can accommodate up to 1,000 patrons.
+The ballpark’s lawn seats pay homage to outfield lawn seats in Indianapolis; this could be a great way to entice nonbaseball fans to enjoy a game by sitting on a blanket under clear blue skies.
+Unlike many other stadiums, the entire outfield seating section features grass seating that accommodates up to 1,000 patrons.

-In the right field corner is an elaborate jungle gym for the children that is protected by a canopy net and features blue protection cushions at the bottom.
-Like the party tent at the opposite end, this place is heavily populated with the younger fans.
+In the right-field corner is an elaborate jungle gym for the children that is protected by a canopy net and features blue protection cushions at the bottom.
+Like the party tent at the opposite end, this place is heavily populated with younger fans.

 Neighborhood 2

-The ballpark is near the historic Kokomo Memorial Gymnasium that at one time was one of the largest high school basketball field houses in the country.
+The ballpark is near the historic Kokomo Memorial Gymnasium, which at one time, was one of the largest high school basketball field houses in the country.
 The current size is around 5,000 and it still packs a crowd during the high school season.

 Many locals recommend Dan’s Variety Bakery which opens at 1 AM and features fresh, hot baked donuts.
-It is a popular destination and only open from 1 AM to 12 PM.
+It is a popular destination and is open from 1 AM to 12 PM.

 Fans 3